 Psychotherapists/psychologists received training in November 2018 from Dr Christina Richards, Lead Consultant Psychologist/Head of Psychology at the NHS London Gender Identity Clinic (Charing Cross) within the Tavistock and Portman NHS Foundation Trust.

-We are looking for a sponsor to be able to provide training to Jersey GPs in 2019.
+We are looking for a sponsor to be able to provide gender identity training to Jersey GPs.